mikkokallio/gomokuai/doc/testing.md

 `coverage run --branch -m pytest src` and then `coverage report -m`

 ### Branch coverage

+All main functionality in the project is unit tested.
+The following report was generated on December 30th 2022 with the above commands:
 ```
 Name                    Stmts   Miss Branch BrPart  Cover   Missing
 -------------------------------------------------------------------